-Analysis | Encouraging signs that the vaccine roll-out is having the desired effect
+Analysis | Encouraging signs that the vaccine rollout is having the desired effect

 All of these graphs and numbers obscure the point: Fewer people appear to be dying of the virus.
 What’s shown above is another wobbly metric, but potentially an important one.

 Of course, this is what we’d expect as vaccine distribution continues.
-The vaccines are very effective at preventing serious illness so vaccinating more people would presumably reduce the number of people who progress from infection to death.
+The vaccines are very effective at preventing serious illness, so vaccinating more people would presumably reduce the number of people who progress from infection to death.
 Data from the Centers for Disease Control and Prevention indicate that three-quarters of Americans ages 65 and older, the group at highest risk of death, has received at least one dose of a vaccine.
 About 57 percent of that group has been fully vaccinated.

-Interestingly, those 75 and older — a group which constitutes more than half of the covid-19 deaths recorded in the United States — is only slightly more likely to be fully vaccinated than those ages 65 to 74.
-For every group under 75, the density of the population which has been fully vaccinated is higher than their density among covid-19 deaths.
+Interestingly, those 75 and older — a group which constitutes more than half of the coronavirus deaths recorded in the United States — is only slightly more likely to be fully vaccinated than those ages 65 to 74.
+For every group under 75, the density of the population which has been fully vaccinated is higher than their density among deaths.

 But it is still the case that more than half of Americans over the age of 74 have been fully vaccinated.
 Those most likely to die of the disease are the group that is currently most protected against it.
-That’s a relationship that should, over time, keep pushing covid-19 deaths lower.
+That’s a relationship that should, over time, keep pushing coronavirus deaths lower.

 While everything related to the virus feels eternal and heavy, we’re still fairly early in the vaccination process.
 Even though more than 167 million doses have already been administered, it’s been less than four months since the first American was vaccinated.
 It’s a disease which progresses over weeks, and only 16 weeks have passed since the first dose was given.
 Those whose Pfizer doses are just now hitting full effectiveness got their first doses about five weeks ago, when the number of vaccinations that had been administered was only about 77 million.